NIRMAL-PRAJAPATI/hackerman.github.io/README.md

 # hackerman.github.io
-this project is created using HTML, CSS and JavaScript. to practice and improve JavaScript concept skills like basic js, DOM, async/await, etc. i also use littlebit Bootstrap as a frontend development
+this project is created using HTML, CSS and JavaScript. to practice and improve JavaScript concept skills like basic js, DOM, async/await, etc. i also use Bootstrap as a frontend development